SDS TESTING OPERATIONS:

 Each time a student schedules an exam with SDS, they should also notify their instructor.

-Two business day advance scheduling ensures testing space/seat availability and allows time for SDS to receive the quizzes/tests from the instructors and ensure they are in accessible formats.
+Four day advance scheduling ensures testing space/seat availability and allows time for SDS to receive the quizzes/tests from the instructors and ensure they are in accessible formats.

 If your exam is on: Please schedule your exam by the prior: